 PHO is accountable to the Minister of Health and Long-Term Care through the Chair of the Board of Directors.
 According to its enabling legislation, PHO operates as a separate entity from the government but within a broader accountability framework set in government directives and procedures.

 The Board is responsible for strategic planning and oversight of the organization.
 The Board ensures that PHO’s strategic, business and operational plans, policies and activities are consistent with the MOHLTC’s policy directions as communicated by the Minister.
 PHO has the ability to communicate findings based on scientific and technical research and knowledge.
 The Board is composed of up to 13 members, recruited and appointed through the Public Appointments Secretariat.

-Effective July 1, 2014, Pierre Richard has been elected as the new Chair, succeeding Dr. Terrence Sullivan, who served with distinction as Chair for the past three years.
-Dr. Robert Kyle has been elected as Vice-chair.
+Effective July 1, 2017, Dr. Robert Kyle has been elected as the new Chair, succeeding Pierre Richard, who served with distinction as Chair for the past three years.
+Linda Rothstein has been elected as Vice-chair.

 Robert Kyle has been the Commissioner and Medical Officer of Health for the Regional Municipality of Durham since 1991.
 He obtained his medical degree and Master of Health Science degree from the University of Toronto.
 He is a certificant in the Specialty of Community Medicine from the Royal College of Physicians and Surgeons of Canada and holds a certificate in Family Medicine from the College of Family Physicians of Canada.

 Kyle is an active member of many provincial and regional health organizations.
 For example, he is currently Chair of the Durham Nuclear Health Committee; past Chair of the Port Hope Community Health Centre; member of the Ontario Ministry of Health and Long-Term Care’s Public Health Performance Management Working Group and past Co-chair of its Information Privacy Working Group.